Now Accepting New Clients Call Today (909) 850 - 4676

 Remi Lafayette earned his Bachelor of Arts in Psychology from Arizona State University.
 He also earned a Master of Social Work from Arizona State University.
-He is an Associate Clinical Social Worker in the state of California and works under the supervision of DeAndrea Knight, LCSW.
+He is an Associate Clinical Social Worker in the state of California.

 For fun, Remi enjoys watching sports, movies, camping, 3D printing, art, traveling, and state parks.

 I believe the power of healing allows us to be our authentic self.
 Many of our traumatic or intense life experiences can alter how we view ourselves and the world as well as cause pain and suffering.

 My goal is to not only create a safe and warm environment but to guide my clients into the process of healing and gaining back their power and sense of self.

 I have a passion for working with teens, adults, and families.
 I have in-depth experience and expertise in relationship dynamics, interpersonal difficulties, anxiety, depression, anger, stress, self-esteem issues, emotional/mental concerns, and more.

 I utilize many therapeutic approaches such as psychodynamic, cognitive-behavioral therapy, attachment theory, motivational interviewing, relationship skills, family systems, and many other approaches specific to my client's needs.